Marcelo Fernan: Death

 Fernan resigned the Senate presidency on June 28, 1999, due to failing health.
 He was succeeded in his position by Senate President pro tempore, Blas Ople.
 Fernan became an ordinary senator and attended committee hearings and meetings and plenary sessions even in a wheelchair but died of cancer days later, on July 11 in Manila.
 He was buried in Cebu City.
 The Marcelo Fernan Bridge, the second bridge that connects Mandaue City to Mactan Island, was named after him.

 Personal life

 He was married to Eloisa Nolasco in 1955, having 9 children and 18 grandchildren.
+His son Marcelo Fernan Jr. served as the Presidential Assistant for Central Visayas under President Joseph Estrada from 1998 to 2001.
 One daughter, Milagros Fernan-Cayosa became a member of the Judicial and Bar Council from 2011 to 2019.
 He is also a grand-uncle to TV and movie personality Matteo Guidicelli.

 Trivia

 He is the only Filipino who has headed both the Judiciary as Chief Justice and Legislative Branch as Senate President.
 For weekends, he loved bringing his family to the beaches in Mactan, Cebu and Bogo to snorkel or to ride a pump boat to visit nearby islands.
-Marcelo Fernan loved to sing and among his favourite songs were "Feelings" and "Matud Nila".
+Marcelo Fernan loved to sing and among his favorite songs were "Feelings" and "Matud Nila".